Skip to main content

 Prof. Daniel Solomon of Harvard University/Brigham and Women's Hospital delved into the nuances of pragmatic studies, sparking a lively debate about how pragmatic is too pragmatic.

-- As an editor, I like to publish practice-changing science, he said.
+– As an editor, I enjoy publishing practice-changing science, he said.

 Prof. Maarten de Wit elaborated on the positive effect of user participation in research.

-- Involving patients as partners requires resources in the form of time, budget, energy and communication (scientific language), he stressed.
+– Involving patients as partners requires resources in the form of time, budget, energy and communication (scientific language), he emphasized.

-Prof. Saedis Saevarsdottir discussed the influence of genetics on medical treatment.
-How should one understand the genetic diversity in humans and its biological consequences?
-She pointed out that there is a paradigm shift toward a data-driven approach to developing medical care through precision/personalized medicine: Precision medicine selects the optimal therapy from the start rather than the "standard menu" of tested therapies, she said.
-She emphasized that many factors come into play to find the best practice for each individual.
+Prof. Saedis Saevarsdottir discussed the influence of genetics on medical care.
+How to understand the genetic diversity in humans and its biological consequences?
+She pointed out that there is a paradigm shift towards a data-driven approach to developing medical care through precision/personalized medicine: Precision medicine selects the optimal therapy from the start instead of the "standard menu" of tested therapies, she said.
+She emphasized that many factors come into play in finding the best practice for each individual.

-The recipients of grants from REMEDY's program for young researchers, Marthe Mæhlen , Karen Minde Fagerli, for Eirik Ikdahl , and Fatima Heinicke , presented promising research projects.
+The recipients of grants from REMEDY's program for young researchers, Marthe Mæhlen , Karen Minde Fagerli, Eirik Ikdahl , and Fatima Heinicke , showcased promising research projects.

-Kristian Bjørkdahl, associate professor at the University of Oslo, captivated the audience with the presentation, "Tell, Don't Show: Science and the Art of Storytelling" and emphasized the power of narratives in science communication.
+Kristian Bjørkdahl, associate professor at the University of Oslo, captivated the audience with his presentation, "Tell, Don't Show: Science and the Art of Storytelling," emphasizing the power of narratives in science communication.
 Stories are what engage the most, he explained.

-Day two began with engaging updates on REMEDY's many activities both inside and outside the work packages, and highlighted the important collaboration that underlies the impressive activities and results presented by Prof. Ingvild Kjeken, Prof. Hilde Berner Hammer, Prof. Nina Østerås, Silje W. Syversen, Siri Lillegraven, Ida K Haugen, Prof. Sella Aarrestad Provan, Prof. Till Uhlig and others.
+Day two began with engaging updates on REMEDY's many activities both within and outside the work packages, highlighting the important collaboration that underlies the impressive activities and results presented by Prof. Ingvild Kjeken, Prof. Hilde Berner Hammer, Prof. Nina Østerås, Silje W. Syversen, Siri Lillegraven, Ida K Haugen, Prof. Sella Aarrestad Provan, Prof. Till Uhlig and others.

-Line Melå Jacobsen gave information about CTU and Rikke Helene Moe told about the clinical network.
+Line Melå Jacobsen provided information about CTU and Rikke Helene Moe spoke about the clinical network.

 Prof. Daniel Solomon shared experience and practical advice for surviving and thriving as a project manager.

-Per Olav Vandvik spoke about the integration of AI in modern healthcare, and discussed both the potential and the challenges.
-Prof. Solomon asked the critical question: AI - friend or foe when preparing a manuscript?
+Per Olav Vandvik spoke about the integration of AI into modern healthcare, discussing both the potential and the challenges.
+Prof. Solomon looked into the implications of AI in academic publishing, asking the critical question: AI - friend or foe when preparing a manuscript?

-Photo from the REMEDY conferenceProfessor Ingvild Kjeken gave one of the presentations at the interdisciplinary REMEDY conference.
+Photo from REMEDY conferenceProfessor Ingvild Kjeken gave one of the presentations at the interdisciplinary REMEDY conference.